brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/map_help_faded.jpg"}
 ## Dashboards make it official

-But be careful
+But be careful..

 ::: notes
 - I tend to use the Smashing framework early on, as it's easy to hack
 - Show things that give value, but focus on what can be improved
+- One episode, where we added data from SonarQube.
+It showed a lot of tech debt.
+SonarQube had been running for over a year, but now that it was visualized an engineer took it upon himself to fix almost 200 hours of tech debt in a couple of days.
-- This can help us argue the case for spending resources on tech debt for instance.
+- Dashboards can help us argue the case for spending resources on tech debt like this.
 - But if it is used to measure intangible things like people performance it is detrimental.
 - This problem warrants it's own presentation
-- Suffice to say; What they see, they will measure you on.
+- Suffice to say; What management sees, they will measure us on.
 :::